Strawberry Cream Pie (Gluten & Dairy-Free)

 - 2 cups diced strawberries - + more for topping

-- 2 Tbs maple syrup - or coconut milk + a dash of stevia powder
+- 2 Tbs maple syrup - or SF syrup

 - Dash of salt